|Maintainer||Ignacio Arganda-Carreras (firstname.lastname@example.org)|

 Width=[TARGET IMAGE WITH] Height=[TARGET IMAGE HEIGHT] X Trans ----------------------------------- [(Height * Width) coordinates representing the X transformation for every pixel on the target image] Y Trans ----------------------------------- [(Height * Width) coordinates representing the Y transformation for every pixel on the target image]

-The algorithm implemented on bUnwarpJ and its technical explanations are detailed on the paper:
+The algorithm implemented on bUnwarpJ and its technical explanations are detailed on a publication.
+If you use it successfully for your research please be so kind to cite our work:

 - I. Arganda-Carreras, C. O. S. Sorzano, R. Marabini, J.-M. Carazo, C. Ortiz-de Solorzano, and J. Kybic, "Consistent and Elastic Registration of Histological Sections using Vector-Spline Regularization," Lecture Notes in Computer Science, Springer Berlin / Heidelberg, volume 4241/2006, CVAMIA: Computer Vision Approaches to Medical Image Analysis, pages 85-95, 2006.